 Have you ever heard of the expression “pay it forward?”
 Well it’s the same concept.
 If we begin to achieve our goals and dreams, we are going to start helping others achieve their goals and dreams.
 We are going to share God’s truth like I’m doing right now.
 Before you know it, we’re going to start making the world a better place… one life at a time.
 The devil certainly doesn’t want that!
 And what’s so awesome is that we all have a different job to do.
 I won’t get into the body of Christ right now, because that’s a message for a different day.
 Suffice it to say, we all have a part to play, but we all have the same end goal.

-Maybe sharing your story in a blog isn’t your cup of tea, but working in the Missions Field is more your style.
-Did you ever aspire to travel to far away places so you can help those less fortunate than yourself?
-Maybe the thought of doing Missions makes you break out into a cold sweat, but you know you love children.
-Maybe volunteering in a children’s ministry at your home church is more up your alley.
+Maybe sharing your story in a blog isn’t your cup of tea, but you can see yourself traveling to far away places so you can help those less fortunate.
+If so, the Missions Field might be more for you.
+On the other hand, maybe the thought of air travel and harsh climates makes you break out into a cold sweat, but you know you love children and your passion still lies with them.
+If that sounds like you, volunteering in a children’s ministry at your home church might be more up your alley.
 Maybe you’re more of the standing-on-the-street-corner type who wants to share the good news with passers-by.
+Then you are an evangelist!
 Whatever it may be and whatever your talents and desires are… God put them there.
 He designed you with a purpose!
 Try to spend at least ten minutes a day telling yourself all of these wonderful truths.
 Look in your mirror and see yourself as the child of God that you are.